What is Contextual Advertising: The Ultimate 2024 Guide

 Historically, advertisers have preferred behavioral targeting over contextual in programmatic advertising due to its greater scalability.

-But the age of identity-based behavioral targeting is coming to an end, and contextual targeting has become incredibly scalable due to AI.
+But the age of identity-based behavioral targeting is ending, and contextual targeting has become incredibly scalable due to AI.

 What does contextual targeting mean in programmatic advertising?